AMERICANO: Argument Generation with Discourse-driven Decomposition and Agent Interaction: Details for Human Evaluation

 \section{Details for Human Evaluation}

-We present 30 random samples for human evaluation.
-To reduce bias, we anonymize the model names and present the outputs in a random order.
+Three human judges were hired to conduct the evaluation, all of whom are proficient English speakers with at least a Bachelor's degree.
+We presented 30 random samples for human evaluation.
+To minimize bias, we anonymized the model names and presented the outputs in a random order.
+The annotation process spanned two days, allowing all participants enough time to complete their evaluations.
 We evaluate model outputs on the following aspects:

-\begin{itemize}[noitemsep,nolistsep,wide] \item {\textbf{Appropriateness}}: whether the content is expressed clearly, without ambiguity, vagueness, or grammatical errors; whether it has a good overall structure and strong readability, and the overall logic is smooth, consistent, and complete, with no internal contradictions or incoherence, and the main conclusion can be strongly supported by sub-arguments; \item {\bf Content Richness:} whether the output is abundant, with sufficient points and evidence to effectively understand and refute the original input perspective; whether the expression is diverse, with varied diction and different forms of argumentation; \item {\bf Overall Quality:} this is a general assessment that whether you think the output ranks higher than other candidates. \end{itemize}
+\begin{itemize}[noitemsep,nolistsep,wide] \item {\textbf{Appropriateness}}: whether the content is expressed clearly, without ambiguity, vagueness, or grammatical errors; whether it has a good overall structure and strong readability, and the overall logic is smooth, consistent, and complete, with no internal contradictions or incoherence, and the main conclusion can be strongly supported by sub-arguments; \item {\bf Content Richness:} whether the output is abundant, with sufficient points and evidence to effectively understand and refute the original input perspective; whether the expression is diverse, with varied diction and different forms of argumentation; \item {\bf Overall Quality:} this is a general assessment that whether you think the output ranks higher than all other candidates.

+Beside the above ranking-based aspects, human annotators are asked to evaluate the \textbf{Validity} of each output independently, determining whether it constitutes a high-quality and valid argument that effectively refutes the input proposition.